LANL-Seismoacoustics/pisces/docs/source/tutorial.tables.md

 * Any column can take an NA value, which will be assigned if not otherwise specified.

 This is done to offer users the flexibility to maintain a database to a level of rigor commensurate with the project.
-A single-user with a 2-year project database may only ever use the origin, wfdisc, arrival, and assoc tables, and doesn't want to deal foreign keys, whereas a multi-user global database may need to populate most/all tables and use consistent ids.
+A single-user with a 2-year project database may only ever use the origin, wfdisc, arrival, and assoc tables, and doesn't want to deal with foreign keys, whereas a multi-user global database may need to populate most/all tables and use consistent ids.
 Both are possible.